International Graduate Applicants

 Step 2: Complete the Jacobs School of Music online application

 Complete the online IU Jacobs School of Music application for admission (you will receive a link to this in a confirmation email that will come shortly after you complete the IU application).
-All applicants to the IU Jacobs School of Music must have their applications complete and received by the Jacobs School of Music Office of Admissions by December 1, 2013 in order to be considered for Fall 2014 admission.
+All applicants to the IU Jacobs School of Music must have their applications complete and received by the Jacobs School of Music Office of Admissions by December 1, 2014 (November 15th for Musicology applicants) in order to be considered for Fall 2015 admission.
 Applications received after that date will be considered on a case-by-case basis depending on space availability.
 Please note there is a $80 fee for this application (this is in addition to the $65 fee for the IU Graduate Application).

 Step 3: Letters of Recommendation